 - i.
-The text for a class or type rating will be taken from the Licence Endorsement columns of the lists on the CAA website. - ii.
+The text for a class or type rating will be taken from the Licence Endorsement columns of the lists on the CAAwebsite. - ii.
 The text will be placed in the Class/Type/IR (left hand) column of Part XII of the licence. - iii.
 Related remarks and restrictions will be placed in the Remarks and Restrictions (right hand) column of Part XII. - iv.
 In the case of aircraft types certificated for operation by a single pilot, the protocol established for distinguishing where the aircraft concerned is operated in the single pilot role or the multi pilot role or both is:

-Single pilot role: 'SP' in right hand column Multi pilot role only: 'MP' in right hand column Single and multi-pilot: 'SP/MP' in right hand column v.
-Aeroplanes that are certificated for operation by a minimum of 2 pilots in all circumstances will have no remark added to the right-hand column of Part XII; ('MP' is inherent in the rating).
+Single pilot role: 'SP' in right hand column Multi pilot role only: 'MP' in right hand column Single and multi-pilot: 'SP/MP' in right hand column

+- v.
+Aeroplanes that are certificated for operation by a minimum of 2 pilots in all circumstances will have no remark added to the right-hand column of Part XII; ('MP' is inherent in the rating). - vi.
+Thus, there will be provision for variations as shown below:

-ХІІ Ratings, certi ertificates and privileges Class/T ype/IR Remarks and Restrictions Type Ra ting 'SP' (for a single pilot type in which the pilot has qualified to fly the type in the single pilot role) Class or Type Rating 'MP' (for a single pilot class or type in which the pilot has qualified to fly the class or type in the multi pilot role only) Type Rating'SP/MP'(for a single pilot type in which the pilot has qualified to fly the type in both single and multi-pilot roles) has qualified to fly the type in both single Type Ra ting (for an aeroplane type certificated for a minimum crew of 2 pilots)
+XII Ratings, certi tificates and privileges Class/Type/IR Remarks and Restrictions Type Ra ting 'SP' (for a single pilot type in which the pilot has qualified to fly the type in the single pilot role) Class or Type Rating 'MP' (for a single pilot class or type in which the pilot has qualified to fly the class or type in the multi pilot role only) (for a single pilot type in whichthe pilot has qualified to fly the type in both single and multi-pilot roles) Type Rating (for an aeroplane type certificated for a minimum crew of 2 pilots)